 Despite these emotional and physical challenges, there are no programs, whatsoever, designed to help them.
 There is no foundation for the Prevention of Adolescent Scrawniness, nor a Let”s Chill! initiative coming from the White House.
 Teachers, mothers, and fathers everywhere need assistance in just getting these kids to sit still.
 Instead, they are flying off concrete ramps on skateboards, incessantly shooting basketballs, playing guitars and drums with manic enthusiasm, and turning everyday household items into objects d’sport.
 TVs, video games and writing angst-ridden poetry are the only way to get these kids to stay in one place for any decent amount of time.

 One might assume that these skinny boys, when they do eat, are eating carrot sticks and turkey rolled in lettuce leaves.
 How else could they be so skinny?
 But, what’s that?
 They are eating sugar and junk food just like those fat kids?
 How can that be?

 A few months ago, I saw two teen-aged skinny boys walking.
 One of them carried a two-liter bottle of Mountain Dew, the other a big box of Cap’n Crunch cereal.
 I say carried, but it was more like they were cradling these products like a young child might cuddle their favorite stuffed animal.
-As there had been rumors circulating wildly then that the Cap’n might be retiring from the high seas as well as supermarket shelves, their procured box might have generated even additional testosterone excitement and desperate attachment for the two.
+As there had been rumors circulating wildly that the Cap’n might be retiring from the high seas as well as from supermarket shelves, their procured box might have generated even additional testosterone excitement and the desperate attachment for the two.

 And, just the other day, as I was doing my usual investigative journalism in the local supermarket, I came upon two young, lanky, twenty-somethings crouched down in the cereal aisle, doing some serious nutrition label and ingredient reading.
 I was touched.
 After serious deliberation, they stood up and strode confidently away–a box of Frosted Flakes in hand.